 In the second step, we classify each firm-year-CEO into one of seven groups: (i) firm-years with bonus contracts only, (ii) firm-years with RSU contracts only, (iii) firm-years with option contracts only, (iv) firm-years with bonus and RSU contracts only; (v) firm-years with bonus and option contracts only; (vi) firm-years with RSU and option contracts only, and (vii) firm-years with bonus, RSU, and option contracts.
 We separately examine the seven groups because we need to ensure contract details are available for simultaneously simulating all performance metrics for a given firm-year-CEO.
 Some firms may have an actual compensation component without disclosing the contract details.
-For example, a firm may have reported values of RSU grants in

-ExecuComp, but lack contract details on Incentive Lab (either not listed in GpbaAbs or showing missing values of the contract details in GpbaAbs); these firms are dropped in our clean sample, but kept in our alternative sample.
+For example, a firm may have reported values of RSU grants in ExecuComp, but lack contract details on Incentive Lab (either not listed in GpbaAbs or showing missing values of the contract details in GpbaAbs); these firms are dropped in our clean sample, but kept in our alternative sample.
 In constructing our sample, we first use Incentive Lab contract information to classify the seven groups of firms described above; the seven groups combined is our alternative sample.
-We then merge the alternative sample with actual compensation from ExecuComp to construct the clean sample.
-We provide detailed description of the difference between the alternative sample and the clean sample for each of the seven groups in footnote X. The online appendix tabulates the sample selection process.
+We then merge the alternative sample with actual compensation from

+ExecuComp to construct the clean sample.
+The online appendix tabulates the sample selection process.

 In the third step, we pinpoint the specific performance metrics used in each contract.
-In particular, "GpbaAbs" has five relevant variables for this task: (i) the variable "metric" lists the name of the performance metric, (ii) the indicator variable "metricIsPerShare" describes whether the performance metric is scaled by the number of common stocks; (iii) the indicator variable "metricIsMargin" describes whether the performance metric is scaled by sales; (iv) the indicator variable "metricIsGrowth" describes whether the performance metric is measured as the growth rate; and (v) the variable "metricOther" provides additional textual information about the
+In particular, "GpbaAbs" has five relevant variables for this task: (i) the variable "metric" lists the name of the performance metric, (ii) the indicator variable "metricIsPerShare" describes whether the performance metric is scaled by the number of common stocks; (iii) the indicator variable "metricIsMargin" describes whether the performance metric is scaled by sales; (iv) the indicator variable "metricIsGrowth" describes whether the performance metric is measured as the growth rate; and (v) the variable "metricOther" provides additional textual information about the performance metric.
+For example, when "metric" has the value of "Cashflow", several possibilities exist: if all three indicator variables equal zero, it means the performance metric used in the contract is the dollar amount of cash flow; if "metricIsPerShare" equals one, "metricIsMargin" equals zero, and "metricIsGrowth" equals one, it means the performance metric used in the contract is the growth rate of cash flow per share.
+In addition, the textual description in "metricOther" may indicate it is operating cash flow or free cash flow rather than net cash flow.
+We consider all possible combinations of the indicator variables as well as the additional